 Netflix licenses TV shows and movies from studios and content providers around the world, and those licenses can expire if we don't renew them.
-We strive to keep the content you want to see, but we acquire licensing rights for TV shows and movies for a certain period of time - not indefinitely - so some titles do leave Netflix.
+Though we strive to keep the content you want to see, we acquire licensing rights for TV shows and movies for a certain period of time - not indefinitely - so some titles do leave Netflix.
 If a TV show or movie you love is leaving, it indicates that our licensing agreement with the content provider is about to end.

 Whenever a TV show or movie is expiring, we evaluate whether or not to renew it using the same criteria we apply to potential new content.
 We consider factors like:

 Are the rights to renew the licensing to stream still available?

 What is the popularity and cost of a particular title?

 Are there other seasonal or localized factors?